viniciusbmello/kubernetes-the-hard-way/README.md

 # Kubernetes The Hard Way

-This tutorial walks you through setting up Kubernetes the hard way.
+This tutorial is a fork of the original kelseyhightower/kubernetes-the-hard-way project, which provides a step-by-step guide for setting up a Kubernetes cluster from scratch.
+However, while the original project focuses on using public cloud providers like GCP, this fork adapts the procedures to be carried out in a local environment using Hyper-V virtualization.

+If you're interested in learning the fundamentals of Kubernetes and want to build your cluster in a controlled local environment, this repository is for you.
+Here, you'll find all the necessary steps to construct and operate a complete Kubernetes cluster on your machine, using Hyper-V as the virtualization platform.

 This guide is not for someone looking for a fully automated tool to bring up a Kubernetes cluster.
 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!